zmsp/thelovebytesus/_pages/about.md

 This is Zobair!
 He kept a travel journal, noting all the cool people he met and the life lessons he picked up.
 With his website-building knowhow, he hopes to make connections and sharpen his writing chops.

 ## Why the site was created?
+Document life lessons and relationship advices to people in the name of building a goid relationship.

 Learned lessons here we go!
-These are some of the missteps I've made that I can share with you.
+The lessons are available on the menu of this site.
+I will be growing this site after I get the right permission.

 ## How can you follow us?
 Check out the follow button or the footer at the bottom of this site.
 We will be maintaining